-Steamboat Bill, as Petersen was affectionately called, was America’s dean of historians when it came to writing about life on the Mississippi River.
-Bill was born in Dubuque, Iowa, the youngest of six children of Charles Lewis Petersen and Bertha Theresa (Helm) Petersen.
-His father, a German sail maker, was the Dubuque agent for the Diamond Jo Steamer Lines (1883-1911) and the young Petersen was fascinated by the Big River and the steamboats long associated with it.
+Steamboat Bill, as William John Petersen was affectionately called, was America’s dean of historians when it came to writing about life on the Mississippi River.
+Bill was born in Dubuque, Iowa on January 30, 1901 – the youngest of six children of Charles Lewis Petersen and Bertha Theresa (Helm) Petersen.
+His father, a German sail maker, was the Dubuque agent for the Diamond Jo Steamer Lines (1883-1911) and the young Petersen was fascinated by The Big River and the steamboats long associated with it.
 Click here to read more about the Iowa-based steamboats of the mid-nineteenth century.

 In deciding what he would write for his doctoral dissertation, Bill had originally planned on the subject of George Channing and the Oregon Boundary.
 When his history professor caught wind of this, knowing of his student’s vast Mississippi River background, he challenged Bill, threatening him with these words…